KevinReyhanW/palettify/README.md

 - Color palettes inspired by popular design systems and brands
 - Built as a portfolio project to demonstrate modern web development practices
+- AI color suggestions powered by Colormind.io - A deep learning-based color scheme generator
+- Thanks to Colormind.io for providing the AI color palette generation service